 Asymmetric keys (RSA keys) shall be generated as specified in FIPS 186-4.
-Symmetric keys shall be generated from the output of a SP800-90A DRBG as per SP800-133 or FIPS 140-2 IG 7.8.
+Symmetric keys shall be generated from the output of a SP800-90A DRBG as per SP800-133.

 RSA asymmetric keys shall be 2048 bits in length and be generated from two or three prime numbers, each of which must be at least 680 bits long.
 The mechanism used to generate RSA key pairs must have at least 128 bits of entropy.
 A vendor shall keep records of only the public keys, and shall not keep any record of the matching private keys.